Enigmai

 Blink.gif The Kennel Club affix Enigmai is derived from our house name which is ~ Enigma.
 This was arrived at many years ago when we wished, to paraphrase a very old TV series (The Prisoner), have a house name - not just a number.
 After many hours puzzling over numerous names and combinations the answer prompted itself as Enigma = puzzle.

-Since then we have experienced the joy/trepidation/worry/delight of that one o'clock in the morning birth and the sheer wonderment of holding new born puppies in your own hands ~ and with one of Heidi's litters, staying up with her all night until the first birth at 6:05AM!
-Sadly Heidi's last litter in 2005 whilst producing four very healthy and boisterous puppies was her last as she had to have a caesarean and was speyed at the same time.
+Since then we have experienced the joys/trepidations/worry/delight of that one o'clock in the morning birth and the sheer wonderment of holding new born puppies in your own hands ~ and with one of Heidi's litters, staying up with her all night until the first birth at 6:05AM!
+Sadly Heidi's last litter in 2005, whilst producing four very healthy and boisterous puppies it was to be her last as she had to have a caesarean and was speyed at the same time.

-That's just the easy part!
+That's just the 'easy' part!
 It is all the rest of the 'details' that go with it.
-Making sure that the pups are all right, getting the vet to check them out, register them with the Kennel Club, wean them, start their house training when they are old enough and arrange for them to be put on the Puppy Registers, as well as answering the e-mail enquiries regarding the puppies and a host of other related subjects.
-All this in 12 weeks!
+Making sure that the pups are all right, getting the vet to check them out, register them with the Kennel Club, wean them, start their house training when they are old enough and, where necessary, arranging for them to be put on the Puppy Registers, as well as answering the e-mail enquiries regarding the puppies and a host of other related subjects.
+These days that also includes trips to Mr Mason for eye checks on the litters, microchipping, final vet checks before going to new homes together with, for us, making sure each puppy's new owner(s) have a booklet containing copies of all parent and puppy certification, worming and weight charts, feeding guide together with useful information leaflets and, because they miss out on it, pages of photographs of pups first weeks.
+All this in 8 weeks!

-The hardest part is letting them go ~ Trish cries for each and every puppy as it leaves with its new owners ~ with Maximus, Poppy, Diesel and Harvey that also included our daughter-in-law crying as well!!.
+The hardest part is letting them go ~ even now, 20 years later, Trish cries for each and every puppy as it leaves with its new owners ~ with Maximus, Poppy, Diesel and Harvey that also included our daughter-in-law crying as well!!.
 I suppose that's a cross we have to bear with raising pups as part of the family.

 With paperwork duly completed confirming that the girls have clear, healthy hearts (and the rest of them) and do not have Multifocal Retinal Dysplasia (and are duly 'certificated') together with taking part in the Canine DNA Scheme the Kennel Club awarded us Accredited Breeder status.
-To find out what this means for everybody follow the Kennel Club link at the foot of the page.
+To find out what this means for everybody follow the Kennel Club link on the Links page.
 HOWEVER after being part of the scheme for a little under two years we felt that, whilst the idea of the scheme was sound, the restrictive practices subsequently being imposed were not for us.
-Whilst already meeting the aims of the scheme by following the Code of Ethics of the Cavalier King Charles Spaniel Club and meeting the rigorous standards of Eastleigh Borough Council Animal Welfare Department, it was beyond the pale for the Kennel Club to then say we could not use the stud dogs we have been using all these years because they were not part of the Accredited Breeder scheme.
-This was the owners choice, and as she is a registered international judge, a breeder in her own right of thirty years experience, ten years the Chair of the Southern CKCS Club - we think she might just know what she is talking about.
-In addition by reverting to an 'ordinary' breeder we now enjoy the benefit of being able to register our litters online instead of by post!
+Whilst already meeting the aims of the scheme by following the Code of Ethics of the Cavalier King Charles Spaniel Club and meeting the rigorous standards of a yearly inspection by Eastleigh Borough Council Animal Welfare Department ~ even more rigourously enforced with introduction of new government legislation in 2018, it was beyond the pale for the Kennel Club to then say we could not use the stud dogs we have been using all these years because they were not part of the Accredited Breeder scheme, and indeed had to include a letter of 'apology' to the new owners stating that the stud dog used was not part of the Accredited Breeder Scheme.
+This was the owners choice, and it was because of this restrictiveness that we withdrew from the scheme and reverted to being an 'ordinary' breeder, and we now also enjoy the benefit of being able to register our litters online instead of by post!

-As we only breed once or twice a year (or probably three this year), and that entirely dependent on the girls' seasons prospective owners can only keep on eye on our site where we will always announce the imminent arrival of any litters.
+As we only breed once or twice a year (occasionally three), and that entirely dependent on the girls' seasons prospective owners can only keep on eye on our site where we will always announce the imminent arrival of any litters.
 We have been asked a few times about our puppies going abroad to live, it is a decision we made right at the very start that we would only breed for the 'home market' and not export our progeny.
 Struggling as we do to meet the demand just from the South of the country we stand by our decision not to offer our pups for export.

 Above all our dogs will always be our friends and part of the family, they are primarily pets and whether staying or going we believe in....................